-Figure 13.2-13.
-Alternative 3: Panoramic View from Route 3 Looking Northwestward into the Central Part of NCTS with New Warehouse in the Foreground and Water Tower/Tank in the Background (RESULTING VIEW) Source: EDAW 2010.
+Figure 13.2-11.
+Alternative 3: Panoramic View from Route 3 Looking Northwestward into the Central Part of NCTS with New Warehouse in the Foreground (RESULTING VIEW)

-Figure 13.2-14.
-Alternative 3: View from Route 3 Looking Northward into the North Part of NCTS with New Facilities in the Foreground and Water Tower/Tank in the Background (RESULTING VIEW) Source: EDAW 2010.
+Figure 13.2-12.
+Alternative 3: View from Route 3 Looking Northward into the North Part of NCTS with New Facilities in the Foreground (RESULTING VIEW)